-Careers Guidance and the development of employability skills is actively and thoughtfully embedded into every student's learning experience at SFX.
+Careers Guidance and the development of employability skills is actively and thoughtfully embedded into every student's learning experience.
 We want our students to graduate having not only achieved the best grades they can, but ready to take their next step in education or work with the skills necessary to be successful in the and with the information & knowledge they need to persue a career in their chosen field.
 The success of the careers programme is evident in our commendable university progression rates.

 The Careers and Education Guidance Programme (CEIAG) is delivered during students' weekly tutorials and has been designed to enhance and expand learners' access to positive progression opportunities including education, employment and apprenticeships or training.
 In addition to the careers tutorials, students:

 - are invited to attend a one to one careers dicussion, with the option to book further one to one discussions should they need to

 - are given one to one assistance with C.V. writing and development